bjoern-janson/adaptive-evolutionary-dynamics/CONTRIBUTING.md

    - empirical evidence
 4. Include reasoning and references where appropriate.

-A good pull request answers:
+A good pull request answers the question:

-> What does this change allow us to measure, predict, or explain that we could not before?
+> **What does this change allow us to measure, predict, or explain that we could not before?**

 ---